Climate justice FAQs

 We must take action at home and on the world stage to combat climate change including:

-- A commitment to achieve zero emissions well before mid-century, including developing a concrete plan to phase-out coal from Australia’s energy supply.
+- Developing a concrete plan to phase-out coal and gas from Australia’s energy supply.

 Why is Oxfam working on climate change?